congca0/congca0.github.io/about.md

       class="journey-description"
       id="journeyDescription"
     >
-      Grew up in Shanxi Province, one of China’s major coal-producing regions, where I became interested in environmental health and the relationship between
-      environmental exposures and human health.
+     Grew up in one of China’s major coal-producing regions, where I became interested in the relationship between environmental exposures and human health.
     </p>

   </div>